- When designing and building your website, it's easy to overlook important features.

-Recommendations or testimonials from third parties can help visitors trust your website and increases credibility.
+Recommendations or testimonials from third parties can help visitors trust your website and increase credibility.

 Create a page on your website solely dedicated to what customers have said about your business, the products you sell, or the service they received from your company.
 The recommendations don’t have to be lengthy.
 One or two sentences is enough as long as they include: